Stay Social with Adirondack.net

 Olympic Venues in the Adirondacks

 Every two years, the world gathers together at Olympic venues to celebrate and recognize the fastest, the strongest and the most talented athletes.
-The hosting country organizes a spectacular pre-game show, honoring and commemorating not only the very first Olympics from Athens, Greece - but also rejoicing in their own culture and traditions.
+The host country organizes a spectacular opening ceremony, honoring and commemorating not only the very first Olympics that took place in Athens, Greece - but also rejoicing in its own culture and traditions.
 It is a time when peace and festivity reign throughout the world…this is the true spirit of the Olympics!

-And today the Olympic venues in the Lake Placid Region are still just as significant and breathtaking.
-In 2000 the area hosted the Goodwill Games.
-Visitors from all over the world travel to the Lake Placid area, not just to take tours of the colossal venues and relive the olympic venues history, but to actually experience first hand the same ice rinks, ski slopes and bobsled runs used by Olympians!
+The Olympic venues in the Lake Placid Region are still just as significant and breathtaking today as they were during the area's Olympic years.
+People from all over the world continue to travel to the Lake Placid area, not just to take tours of the colossal venues and relive their history, but to experience first hand the same ice rinks, ski slopes and bobsled runs used by Olympians!

-Nestled within the High Peaks of the Adirondack Mountains, Lake Placid is not only the home to the 1932 and 1980 Winter Olympics; it is also a beautiful place that boasts spectacular views and an abundance of recreational activities for the whole family.
+Nestled within the High Peaks of the Adirondack Mountains, Lake Placid is a beautiful place that boasts spectacular views and an abundance of recreational activities for the whole family.
 The Olympic venues are broken into four geographical areas that are open throughout the year for sightseeing and recreation.

 Whiteface Mountain – Wilmington (9 miles from Lake Placid)

-A short scenic drive from Lake Placid are the famous downhill skiing slopes that have challenged Olympic champions and continue to challenge Olympic hopefuls.
-But, with 76 trails, there is lots of room for novice skiers, a separate mountain area for kids and beginners, and a super pipe for snow boarders.
-During the winter season, the hub of activity is in the Lake Placid/Olympic Venue region - with thousands of skiers flocking to the mountain for fun and competitive sport.
+A short scenic drive from Lake Placid are the famous downhill skiing slopes that have challenged Olympic champions and continue to challenge Olympic hopefuls and recreational skiers.
+With 76 trails, there are runs for all ability levels, a separate mountain area for kids and beginners, and a super pipe for snow boarders.
+Thousands of winter sports enthusiasts flock to the mountain for fun and competitive sport each winter.

 Olympic Sports Complex – Mt.
 Van Hoevenberg (5 miles from Lake Placid)

 At the Mt.
 Van Hoevenberg Olympic Sports Complex, you can do more than just imagine.
-All levels of cross country skiing trails are based here and you can even take lessons to become a biathlete.
-And if you are looking for more adventures, take a bobsled ride!
-For a slower pace, try snow shoeing.
+Visitors are welcome on the cross country skiing trails that are based here, and you can even take lessons to become a biathlete, which combines cross-country skiing and rifle shooting.

 Ski Jumping Complex — North Elba (2 miles from Lake Placid)

-The center pieces of the complex are the 90 and 120 meter ski jumps that tower above the trees around them.
+The centerpieces of the Ski Jumping Complex are the 90 and 120 meter ski jumps that tower above the trees around them.
 The sky deck on the 120 meter jump affords breathtaking views of Mt.
 Marcy — the highest peak in the State of New York, the John Brown Farm historic site and the beauty of the Adirondack wilderness.
 The sky deck is accessible by chairlift and elevator.

 Nordic jumping training and competition take place here year round.
-And the Freestyle Aerial Training Center is located steps away from the base of the jump towers.
-You can watch skiers practicing their aerial acrobatics year round — in the summer landing in a 750,000 gallon pool!
+The Freestyle Aerial Training Center is located steps away from the base of the jump towers.
+You can watch skiers practice their aerial acrobatics year round — in the summer landing in a 750,000 gallon pool!

-The Lake Placid Horse Show Grounds are located directly across the street from the ski jump area.
-The 1980 Olympic cauldron is located on this site.
+The Lake Placid Horse Show Grounds are also located directly across the street from the ski jump area.
+Don't forget to look for the 1980 Olympic cauldron nearby!

 Come to the Adirondack Region of Upstate New York, stay at a one of the many Lake Placid hotels and visit the Olympic Venues!